 If you’re an avid skier or snowboarder, a functional rooftop rack can be well worth its weight in powder turns.
-These sleek pieces of gear accommodate up to six pairs of skis or four snowboards, feature glove-friendly handles and secure locks, and installation is (generally) pretty painless on any vehicle with pre-existing crossbars.
-Our list below offers a comprehensive look at the market for winter 2024, from high-end models to budget designs, including popular all-rounders that you see dotting the parking lots at most resorts.
+These sleek pieces of gear accommodate up to six pairs of skis or four snowboards, feature glove-friendly handles and secure locks, and are generally pretty painless to install on any vehicle with pre-existing crossbars.
+Our list below offers a comprehensive look at the market for winter 2024-2025, from high-end models to budget designs, including popular all-rounders that you see dotting the parking lots at most resorts.
 For more details, check out our comparison table and buying advice below the picks.
+And for increased storage and protection (at an added cost), we've also put together a list of the best rooftop cargo boxes

 Our Team's Ski/Snowboard Rack Picks